 My purpose with the first incarnation of Starts Thursday! was to serve as a platform for researching and publishing evidence-based information.
-Looking back more than ten years later, I am still reasonably satisfied with the information that was published.
+Looking back, I am still reasonably satisfied with the information that was published.
 Some of the information has been superseded or proven to be incomplete or inaccurate, but for the most part it isn’t bad.
 You’ll find it all in the Archive section.

-Since then, I have taken on the mission to locate, scan, catalog, and share as many examples and variations that I can reasonably locate.
-My goal is not only to capture high-resolution scans of image content, but to also capture the metadata associated with each individual slide object.
+Since then, it has been my mission to locate, scan, catalog, and share as many examples and variations that I can reasonably locate.
+My goal is not only to capture high-resolution scans of image content, but to also capture the metadata associated with each physical slide object.
 I have collected this information to aid my own research, but also in hopes that it will be useful for other researchers and enthusiasts.